WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

 ### Example: Using derived state with local context

-Let's consider a scenario where there is a local context that initializes a counter.
+Let's now consider a scenario where there is a local context that initializes a counter.

 ```js
 store( 'myPlugin', {